What is Batoning Wood?

 You want the handle to not only feel comfortable, but it has to have a good grip for you to hold on to.
-Rubber with rugged texture is a good choice.
-It can also be metal with rugged texture.
+Rubber with a rugged texture is a good choice.
+It can also be metal with a rugged texture.
 Anything that is sturdy to hold onto really.

 Wood, Ivory, or smooth surfaced handles are not advised as they are more likely to slip especially when wet, which can lead to accidents or injuries.